ReamKa/ReamKa.github.io/README.md

 ## Personal Portfolio

-I used Bootstrap, a little bit of ✨magic✨ and a lot of pink to create this simple portfolio (:
+I used Bootstrap, a little bit of ✨magic✨ and a lot of pink for an ultra minimalist look.